 That said, I genuinely enjoy reading and like hearing people talk about books, and I also like to recommend books to people.
 So even if I don’t think everybody should read a specific book, I wanted to share books that I have read and thoroughly enjoyed, for one reason or the other.

 The Red Tent by Anita Diamant–Has anybody ever asked you “If you could recommend one book, what would it be?”
 For me, this is that one book.
 When I first read the story of Dinah, Jacob’s daughter from the book of Genesis, I was a senior in high school and I have read it at least once a year since then.
-As I said, it is about the Biblical figure Dinah, daughter of Jacob, and through her narration, we learn not only her story, but also the story of her mothers (Jacob had four wives) and the various lessons in life and love she learned from each of them.
+As I said, it is about the Biblical figure Dinah, daughter of Jacob, and through her narration, we learn not only her story, but also the story of her mothers (Jacob’s four wives) and the various lessons in life and love she learned from each of them.
 It’s a book about sisterhood, female friendship, and learning to navigate a world that has never really been the kindest to women.
 I usually cry as I read the last words–in a good way.

-The Round House by Louise Erdrich–A wonderful novel by one of my favorite authors, The Round House is about Joe, a young Native American boy whose mother is violently attacked on their reservation.
+The Round House by Louise Erdrich–A wonderful novel by one of my favorite authors, The Round House is about Joe, a young Ojibwe boy whose mother is violently attacked on their reservation.
 It’s a coming-of-age story that sees Joe deciding that he needs to be the one to save his mother and that he will exact revenge upon the white man who did it.
 Violence against women, particularly Native American and First Nations women, has been and continues to be a very prevalent issue.
 Erdrich’s language is very simple but still packs a hard punch.

 The Pillars of the Earth by Ken Follett–This is another book that I can just read over and over again, and it’s not a small book.
 But it’s wonderful and it seems right that this is Follett’s best-selling book ever.
 It’s the first book of Follett’s that takes place in the fictional English town of Kingsbridge, and the main point is construction of Kingsbridge cathedral, but it’s set against the backdrop of the Anarchy and the Crusades.
 The cast of characters include a visionary master builder named Tom (Builder); Jack, a redheaded bastard mason; Aliena, a female wool merchant; and a very charismatic, politically-minded but good-hearted monk named Prior Philip.
-Oh, Prior Philip.
+I love Prior Philip.
 Overall, it’s a great book and I cannot recommend it enough.
 (Also, there is a mini-series starring not only Eddie Redmayne, but also Rufus Sewell, Matthew MacFadyen, and Hayley Atwell.
 Not as good as the book, but just as enjoyable.
 Just sayin’ it’s out there and it exists.)

 How to Win Friends and Influence People by Dale Carnegie–If someone has said to you “You have to read this book.
 It’s the best-selling business book of all time,” and you never wanted to read it because of that, I get it.
 I never wanted to read it, either.
 But I am so glad that I did.
 Carnegie uses easy language and anecdotes from his life, as well as the lives of successful and well-known people (among them Andrew Carnegie (no relation), Theodore Roosevelt, and Abraham Lincoln) and students in his course, to show that the way we interact with people can help us succeed.
 More than a business book, it’s a human relations book, and while it discusses how we treat people in business, it also examines the ways we treat people in our personal lives as well.

 Smart Mom, Rich Mom by Kimberly Palmer–This was the first book I read about finance and women, and even though I don’t have kids, I want all of my friends–whether or not they have children–to read it.
 We’re now at a point in history where women tend not only outlive their husbands, but we also have an incredible divorce rate.
-One way or the other, most women have to manage their finances, and so few of us know where to start.
+One way or the other, most women have to manage their finances, and many of us don’t know where to start.
 This book is great because it’s easy to understand–which is good, considering I find the language of finance to be incredibly intimidating if you’re new to it.
 It’s also about building wealth as opposed to extreme couponing and pinching every single penny you have.
 It discusses topics like financially preparing for a baby, setting up a college fund, and tackling debt.